 The SLMC has a history of losing cases and not making proper representation to court when the decisions of the SLMC are challenged.
 The Legal Officer of the SLMC was said to have been sidelined and her expertise not utilized optimally.
-It was alleged that the President and the Council Members have not provided appropriate advice to the motions filed in Court resulting in the SLMC loosing cases.
-It was also alleged that the President and some Council members were acting with personal animosity towards the Legal Officer.
 The SLMC had over the years failed to make essential amendments required to the Medical Ordinance to enable specialists qualified aboard to practice in Sri Lanka.
 The SLMC has over the years also failed to make regulations covering many of its regulatory functions that are often challenged in courts resulting in the SLMC having to spend exorbitant amounts for court cases because of the lack of appropriate legal cover for its functions.